-This cashew cheesecake is fermented and infused with coconut nectar and vanilla bean, filled within a cinnamon pecan crust and topped with a sweet and/or tart fruit such as my cranberry sauce recipe.
+This cashew cheesecake is fermented and infused with coconut nectar and vanilla bean, filled within a cinnamon pecan crust, and topped with a sweet tart fruit such as this cranberry sauce.

-This is an extension of the Cultured Cashew Cream Cheese Series, meaning if you haven’t made the base cheese yet you are in for a surprise because it takes about a week to make this whole cake.
 Although this cheesecake doesn’t take much physical time preparing, it does take a while to ferment and not only do you have to ferment the cheese, you have to sprout and ferment the starter, rejuvelac, first.
+Patience is necessary.

 Cultured Cashew Cheesecake Schedule

 Here I have provided a method on how to prepare your rejuvelac, cultured cashew cheese base, crust, and topping on a schedule.

 For this schedule I have decided to use the quinoa rejuvelac rather than the wheat berries because quinoa tends to sprout quicker.